 My whole life I have felt like I don’t belong, like an outsider… A black sheep.
 The odd ball.
 The loner.
 I even imagined as a little girl that I was adopted but I couldn’t overlook the fact that I look exactly like my family so that was out of the question.
 I remember even thinking I was abducted by aliens at one point lol I just knew I was different, and because of this, I suffered.

 Once I started my Yoga training, my life began to change.
 I began to spiral downward.
 I was beginning to rip off a mask that I didn’t even know I was wearing.
-The only thing that kept me grounded was Yoga.
+The only thing that kept me grounded was Yoga and the Holy Spirit.
 My karma started coming up like wildfire and I was being scorched left and right by questions of who I was.
 Deeply buried memories started to arise.
 The “not so pretty” memories.
 I started to uncover deep childhood wounds that I realized I had been suppressing for years.
 Yoga opened the floodgates, no more holding back.
 I began the journey of healing myself.
 But first, I had to destroy the old “me.”
 Everything I thought I knew about myself began to fall apart.
 All those aspects of Ego forming walls that were built by me but created in the likeness of others, came crashing down.
 I started recognizing all the aspects of myself that didn’t belong to me.
 Ways of being I had picked up from others.
 Experiences that molded patterns in my mind that do nothing but hurt me.
 I started to see my own matrix except it wasn’t mine anymore.
 It was what society, what everyone else wanted me to be.
 I saw what I had created and realized I had to change.
 And thus began the journey to my true self.
 Ripping one mask off at a time.
 Awakening the Divine within.